Tesha

-Tesha is a 1928 British drama film directed by Victor Saville and Edwin Greenwood and starring María Corda, Jameson Thomas and Paul Cavanagh.
+Tesha is a 1928 British drama film directed by Victor Saville and Edwin Greenwood and starring María Corda, Jameson Thomas, and Paul Cavanagh.
 The film was originally shot as a silent film but in 1929 sound was added.
+While the sound version no audible dialog, it features a synchronized musical score with sound effects.
+The sound version of the film was released under the title A Woman In The Night in the United States.

 Plot

 A man's wife has an affair with his best friend and becomes pregnant.